papinet/papiNet-API/1.1.0/shipment-status.md

 ```

 > You can see that the _Carrier_ has **6** _Active shipments_.
 The response only contains summary information, to get the details of the _shipment_ the `link` properties contains a prepared API endpoint giving direct access to the full _shipment_.
 You can also notice that the response only gives 2 _Active shipments_ out of the 6.
 This is because of the pagination mechanism.
+The value `ABC02` is coming from the _Forwarder_ when it has earlier booked the transport from the _Carrier_.

 #### Step 3 of Scenario A - The Shipment is being Loaded